Domestic CSDs Working Group

 Purpose

 The Working Group’s purpose is to research the key challenges and issues that impact the Domestic CSDs i.e. those who mainly serve their local market and international flows into that market.
 The aim will be to provide ideas and best practice guidance which may be applicable to the local market.
-Each market has unique regulations and all the guidance must be tailored into practical steps for the market.
-Through the adoption of the best practices, and the resulting improvements, the Domestic CSDs Working Group can assist the Securities Services industry in improving the client outcomes, reducing the risk and increasing the efficiency of the local markets.

 Scope

-Current in scope topics for 2023 under consideration include:
+Current in scope topics for 2025 include:

-- Remote Network Due Diligence (including signatures on physical documentation)
+- Remote Network Due Diligence

 Key Deliverables